 If a copy of any of the documents referred to below is required in another language or form for accessibility to a student or parent/carer, please contact the Principal of the school.

 1. Statement of Commitment

-- Standard 1: Committed Leadership Governance and Culture - Standard 10: Policies and Procedures Support the Safety of Children and Adults
+Alignment with National Catholic Safeguarding Standards: Standard 1: Committed Leadership Governance and Culture Standard 10: Policies and Procedures Support the Safety of Children and Adults